Principles of operation

 Summary of Benefits

-The use of a disk with 50% transmission for excitation and which uses both reflected and transmitted light images allows the DSD to achieve high throughput, solving one of the key problems associated with single disk confocal scanners.
+The use of a disk with 50% transmission for excitation and which uses both reflected and transmitted light images allows the DSD2 to achieve high throughput, solving one of the key problems associated with single disk confocal scanners.
 At the same time active imaging produces low background and retains sectioning across a wide range of magnifications, solving a second problem of single disk scanners.

 The use of incoherent broadband light sources delivers a costeffective, low maintenance instrument, with flexibility to operate with a wide range of fluorophores used in fixed and live specimens.
 A variety of sources including metal halide, xenon and emerging solid state technologies can be used.